-Most visitors to Cape Town are keen to make a day trip 40 miles (65km) from the city to the Cape of Good Hope Nature Reserve, not only to take in its floral diversity in what at first sight appears to be a bleak landscape, but to stand at the top of the towering promontory at the most southerly point of the Cape Peninsula (not of Africa, visitors must go further afield to Cape Agulhus for this).
+Most visitors to Cape Town are keen to make a daytrip 40 miles (65km) from the city centre to the Cape of Good Hope Nature Reserve, not only to take in its floral diversity in what at first sight appears to be a bleak landscape, but to stand at the top of the towering promontory at the most southerly point of the Cape Peninsula (not of Africa, visitors must go further afield to Cape Agulhus for this).
 From the viewpoint and lighthouse at Cape Point, reached via a funicular, it is awesome to watch the thundering waves crashing at the base of the cliffs 686ft (209m) below.
-The reserve itself is worth exploring, particularly on foot, for those interested in birds and botany.
+The reserve itself is worth exploring, particularly on foot or by bicycle, for those interested in birds and botany.
+There are a number of beautiful walking trails, including the shipwreck trail which takes you to a few of the 26 recorded shipwrecks around Cape Point.
+There are also some great beaches and dive sites.
 The restaurant at Cape Point has a terrace offering spectacular views.
-Resident baboons here enjoy the spoils from tourists' snacks - particularly their ice-cream; they can be quite aggressive.
+Resident baboons at Cape Point enjoy the spoils from tourists' snacks and picnics and although they are fun to watch they can be quite aggressive and are ultimately dangerous animals.
 Because feeding of the baboons carries a stiff penalty, it is worth ensuring there are no free lunches for these hirsute scavengers!

 Telephone: 021 780 9010/11

 Opening times: Daily 6am to 6pm (October to March), 7am to 5pm (April to September).
 Funicular: 9am to 6pm (summer), 9am to 5:30pm (winter).

 Admission: R90 (adults), R40 (children under 11).